WanderingWalnut/skillsproject/README.md

 ## License

 This project is for educational and demonstration purposes.
+The code here is not available for reuse!

 ---